MinBZK/sdep.gov.nl/docs/DECISIONS.md

 **API 04**

-- No code duplication ca-area/str-area (let CA filter on areaId when needed)
+- No code duplication between `ca-area` and `str-area`, if CA requires activity subset, then filter out themselves (activities.activity.areaId)
-- Consistent use of Address only (units are covered by unicity of advertisement URL?)
+- Consistent use of Address only (units can be covered by unicity of advertisement URL)

 **API 09**